Personal Property Securities Register: Electronic register

 The New Zealand PPSR is a wholly electronic register available to the public 24 hours a day, 365 days a year.
 It provides online searching, registration and maintenance of financing statements.
 The Australian PPS Register commenced operation on 30 January 2012.

 History

 The Act reformed the law relating to security interests in personal property and established the PPSR.
 The PPSR became operational on 1 May 2002.
 It replaced a number of existing registers including the Chattels Register, Motor Vehicle Securities Register and the Register of Company Charges.

 In December 2009, the Australian Personal Property Securities Act 2009 ("the PPS Act") was passed.
 The Australian PPS Act establishes the Personal Property Securities Register ("the PPS Register").
-The Australian PPSR became operational on the 30th of January, 2012.
+The Australian PPSR became operational on 30 January 2012.
 It replaced a number of existing registers including the Australian Shipping Register, New South Wales Register of Encumbered Vehicles, Queensland Register of Encumbered Vehicles, South Australian Vehicle Securities Register, Tasmanian Motor Vehicle Securities Register, Vic Roads Vehicle Securities Register, and Western Australian Register of Encumbered Vehicles.